DLvalentine/eslint-rails-ee/README.md

-# eslint-rails-ee: a fork of eslint-rails with enhanced features
+# eslint-rails-ee: the more active fork of [eslint-rails](https://github.com/appfolio/eslint-rails)

-#### Due to the original repo not being actively worked on since last year, and several PRs/issues still being open (some even after two years), I have decided to fork and keep this repo separated.
-Please send any requests, concerns, etc to dvaidlewisrogers3@gmail.com -- I would be more than happy to merge these new features into the original repo.
-Big shout out and thank you to the original authors for creating an awesome gem.
+#### Big shoutout to the original authors of this gem, for their awesome contribution to the more JS-leaning Rails devs of the world!

 Run [ESLint][] against your Rails repo, and even auto-correct issues!
 The supported javascript file extensions are the following: